 In those days, they used to take the drummer and….Setups used to be the drummer was in the corner with a thing to keep em isolated yknow, they still do that occasionally too, even though things have changed because of electronics and everything.
 So we’re cutting this record and I said to Henry “Why don’t we take the microphone and put it on the drums, get a real shhhh, cause it was a brush thing the drummer was using, which would get lost on the regular mix.
 It fit perfect cause that’s the name of the song, “Soft.”

 I’ll never forget Syd Nathan comes in the studio and says,

 “What The Fuck are you guys doing, you’re gonna ruin my microphones, whattaya doin?”

 So I said, “We’re comin’ up with a new idea, man.”

-And that was a little incident that happened with Henry Glover on King Records.”
+And that was a little incident that happened with me and Henry Glover on King Records.”

 ©Jacob Katel and Henry Stone Music USA Inc. All Rights Reserved

 From 1946 to 2014, Henry Stone ruled the Florida music industry with an iron fist, a brick of cash, and a warehouse full of vinyl.
 HSM is the last of over one hundred record labels he personally founded.
 This record label includes works from every decade in his sixty-five year career right up until today.
 Licensing available for film, samples, advertising, movies, video games, and more.
 Family owned and operated.